 Last year, Dr. Elahi and her research team accomplished their Year 1 (2023) goals!
 They identified proteins that are implicated in CADASIL and discovered that angiogenesis–the renewal and maintenance of blood vessels–is dysregulated in CADASIL patient samples compared to those without the disease.
 Once they identified this physiological measure of CADASIL, they built in vitro assays–isolated cells of interest–to start determining if this abnormal angiogenesis is a viable target for drug screening.

-The research team is excited to share that the first paper from this project is now available publicly as a pre-reprint and is in peer review.
+The research team’s first paper from this project is available publicly as a pre-reprint and is in peer review.
 Basic research is going forward and Dr. Elahi and her team are so grateful to everyone who has participated and donated to this work.
 You can read the full paper on bioRxiv here.

 Most important to this research and to progress toward treatments are the collaborations between everyone who is touched by CADASIL.
 New valuable collaborations have been formed through patient connections.
 CADASIL researchers, industry partners, advocates, and patients have been coming together to solve the questions we all have about CADASIL.
 This collaborative effort would not be possible without your involvement, so thank you to everyone who plays a role in CADASIL research.
 Together, we are building the path toward clinical trials and treatments.